pluralsight/classic-design-system/README.md

 Light WIP -- 50% less fat!

-⚠️ **Important: This library (Classic) is officially in Maintenance mode only.
+:warning: **Important: This library (Classic) is officially in Maintenance mode only.
 We will only fix bugs and will no longer add new features.
-For the latest library, please follow the [TVA project](https://github.com/pluralsight/tva).**
+For the latest library, please follow the [TVA project](https://pluralsight.github.io/tva/).**

 ## Check it out